NATO Long-Term Military Transformation

 Strategic Foresight Analysis

 The Strategic Foresight Analysis Report provides a wide-ranging shared understanding of the future security environment that is expected to unfold out to 2035 and beyond.
 The Report depicts political, social, technological, economic, and environmental trends and their implications.
-The latest Strategic Foresight Analysis Report is the 2017 Report, which builds upon the Strategic Foresight Analysis 2013 and 2015 Update Reports.
+The latest Strategic Foresight Analysis Report is the 2017 Report, released October 2017, which builds upon the Strategic Foresight Analysis 2013 and 2015 Update Reports.

 The aim of the Strategic Foresight Analysis Report is to identify trends that will shape the future strategic context and derive implications for the Alliance out to 2035 and beyond.
 The Strategic Foresight Analysis does not attempt to predict the future, for the future is neither predictable nor predetermined.
 It provides an iterative assessment of trends and their implications to understand and visualise the nature of the dynamic and complex security environment.